-Real estate agencies often struggle to recruit top talent for their organizations, but the talent is what separates successful agencies from unsuccessful ones.
+Real estate agencies often struggle to recruit top talent for their organizations, but the talent is what separates the best firms from the rest.
 Learning to identify and address the top challenges for real estate recruitment in your agency is the first step in beating the competition.

 Common Challenges for Real Estate Recruitment

-Let’s start by looking at some of the common challenges for real estate recruiting:
+Let’s start by looking at some of the most common challenges for real estate recruiting:

 - Agent discovery.
 Finding talented agents worth hiring is a major obstacle, and the first one most agencies face.
 You’ll need some sort of platform to find new candidates, keep track of all their information, and evaluate them based on what they could offer your agency.
 Most agencies attempt to address this by choosing better marketing channels or using a better recruitment platform.

 - Differentiation.
-There are thousands of real estate agencies and brokers out there, and many of them will be in direct competition with you to find and recruit the best talent in the industry.
+There are thousands of real estate agencies, brokers and real estate recruitment agencies out there, and many of them will be in direct competition with you to find and recruit the best talent in the industry.
 If you don’t have a way to stand out from the crowd, candidates won’t have a reason to choose you over your competitors.

 - Hours spent.
 You might have a solid process for recruiting new real estate agents, but how long does it take for you to go through the motions?
 If you spend too many hours on real estate recruiting, the end result won’t be cost-efficient.

 - Retention.
 You may be able to hire talented agents, but can you keep them around?
 The cost or hiring and onboarding new agents is high, so you’re much better off keeping the ones you have instead of always being on the lookout for new ones.

 7 Ways to Improve Your Real Estate Recruitment